Cult image: Islam

 Towards the end of the pre-Islamic era in the Arabian city of Mecca, an era otherwise known by the Muslims as جاهلية, or al-Jahiliyah, the pagan or pre-Islamic merchants of Mecca controlled the sacred Kaaba, thereby regulating control over it and, in turn, over the city itself.
 The local tribes of the Arabian peninsula came to this centre of commerce to place their idols in the Kaaba, in the process being charged tithes.
 This helped the Meccan merchants to incur substantial wealth, as well as ensuring a fruitful atmosphere for trade and intertribal relations in relative peace.

 Muhammad's preaching incurred the wrath of the pagan merchants, causing them to revolt against him.
 The opposition to his teachings grew so volatile that Muhammad and his followers were forced to flee Mecca to Medina for protection, leading to armed conflict and triggering many battles that were won and lost, which finally culminated in the conquest of Mecca in the year 630.
 In the aftermath, Muhammad did three things.
 Firstly, with his companions he visited the Kaaba and literally threw out the idols and destroyed them, thus removing the signs of Jahiliyyah from the Kaaba.
-Secondly, he ordered the construction of a mosque around the Kaaba, the first Masjid al-Haram after the birth of Islam.
-Thirdly, in a magnanimous manner, Muhammad pardoned all those who had taken up arms against him.
+Secondly, he ordered the construction of a mosque around the Kaaba, the first Masjid al-Haram of Islam.
+Thirdly, Muhammad pardoned all those who had taken up arms against him.
 With the destruction of the idols and the construction of the Masjid al-Haram, a new era was ushered in, facilitating the rise of Islam.